evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 Open the evrExpanse application

 Upon clicking the Run button, a pop-up window will appear.
-If you have a paid license key, insert it into the corresponding field and click Activate.

 If the inserted license key is validated, a message confirming the successful validation will appear.